BoxenOfDonuts/SolarMonitoring/notes.md

 Be able to choose if it starts psv6 or sunpower ?

+Upgrade to deno 2

+Combine panel and timeseries query into one query, stop being lazy about it

 ### updates for config / constants

 create config / contants file.
 Export config, then can use it like